 When James Dixon missed his cruise in Miami because of a flight delay, he tried to catch the ship in Key West, Fla.
 But when he arrived, a cruise line representative informed him that because of the Jones Act, he and his party couldn’t board.
 “I was in tears because our scheduled vacation for my mom was ruined,” he says.

 I asked my colleague, cruise expert Anita Potter, what was going on.
 “Yes, there is such as thing as the Jones Act — this law was designed in the 1800s to protect and regulate the American shipbuilding industry and ensure a fleet of United States-flagged ships,” she told me.
 “In today’s world this law is very outdated — and sadly, still in effect.”
-Top 10 cruises in 2010

 In Dixon’s case, the Jones Act forbids foreign ships, which includes most major cruise line fleets, to transport cargo or passengers between two United States ports without first stopping at a foreign port.
 How do you avoid it?
 Don’t try to board a cruise ship anywhere but its homeport.

 Most cruise ships now offer “premium” dining that cost extra.
 Of all the fees that they charge passengers, these are probably the most maddening.
 Cruise lines like to present these upsells as options: If you want a “special” restaurant experience, they say, why not go out for a steak dinner?

 But frequent cruiser Candice Sabatini has a different take.
 “I’ve already paid $5,000 on an all-inclusive cruise,” she says.
 “Also, I think it [implies] the cruise line will serve sub-standard food in the main dining room.”
 She avoids cruise ships that don’t include all meals for that reason.